msubra/kelvi/README.md

 # Kelvi

-Kelvi is a minimalistic themed **stackoverflow questions watcher** on your favourite topic.
-If you are a fanatic user of stackoverflow and live with and in it, this should be very handy to monitor the questions on your favorite topics.
+Kelvi is a minimalistic themed **stackoverflow questions monitor** on your favourite topic.
+If you are a fanatic user of stackoverflow and live in it, this should be very handy to monitor the questions on your favorite topics.

 ![Alt text](imgs/kelvi-dashboard-1.png)